dentarg/auth0-blog/_posts/2017-09-11-javascript-for-microcontrollers-and-iot-part-5.markdown

 [Get the full example](https://github.com/auth0-blog/javascript-for-microncontrollers-example-tls).

 ## Conclusion
 We have pushed the Particle Photon to its limits.
 We integrated a JavaScript interpreter plus a TLS library and had them play together.
 We filled up all usable ROM and RAM and, luckily, it worked!
 However, we cannot recommend going this route for production.
 We had to microtune memory use to make sure everything worked together.
 Either go for a bigger microcontroller, or forego one element: JavaScript or TLS.
 We think it would be a good idea for Particle developers to expose the Mbed TLS library embedded in the firmware so that user applications could link against it.
 Having two copies of the same library in a memory limited device is wasteful.

 We are also very interested in seeing how Espruino behaves for TLS use on validated hardware, but, sadly, we don't have any in our power for now.
 If you choose to use Mbed TLS on the Particle Photon don't forget to get a hardware random number generator, not having one defeats the purpose of using TLS in the first place!
 As we have seen, once TLS is available, microcontrollers become much more powerful, and a whole host of preexisting services, like Webtasks, become immediately available.

+{% include tweet_quote.html quote_text="Once TLS is available, microcontrollers can take advantage of preexisting services, like Webtasks" %}

 This concludes our JavaScript for Microcontrollers and IoT series for now.
 If you would like us to explore something else in relation to IoT, let us know in the comments.
 Hack on!